terminus-plugin-project/terminus-site-mount-plugin/README.md

 [![CircleCI](https://circleci.com/gh/terminus-plugin-project/terminus-site-mount-plugin.svg?style=shield)](https://circleci.com/gh/terminus-plugin-project/terminus-site-mount-plugin)
 [![Terminus v1.x Compatible](https://img.shields.io/badge/terminus-v1.x-green.svg)](https://github.com/terminus-plugin-project/terminus-site-mount-plugin/tree/1.x)

-Terminus plugin to mount Pantheon sites.
+Terminus plugin to mount [Pantheon](https://pantheon.io/) site environments.

-By default, the site environment will be mounted in `/tmp/site-name.dev`.
+By default, the site environment will be mounted in `/tmp/site-name.env`.

 If you want to mount in a different directory, use the `--dir=<directory>` option.

-Keep in mind, if you do mount in a different directory, you will also need to specific the same `--dir` option when unmounting.
+Keep in mind, if you do mount in a different directory, you will also need to specify the same `--dir` option when unmounting.

 ## Examples:
 Mount the site environment awesome-site.dev.